-If you’re looking to own your solar energy system, as opposed to leasing one—which is what we recommend—then you’re paying for the hardware and the cost of labor to install it, nothing else.
+If you’re looking to own your solar energy system—which is what we recommend—as opposed to leasing one, then you’re paying for the hardware and the cost of labor to install it, nothing else.
 What a lot of people don’t realize is that owning a rooftop solar array doesn’t require a lot of cash up front.
 In fact, our solar financing option, BluePower Plus+ calls for $0 down.
 We handle the paperwork on all the tax benefits and cash rebates and apply them directly to your solar loan, so it gets paid off quicker.

 Why Owning is Better Than Leasing